Crystal couple lead push for monument to remember slain boy

 But Barway Collins, who lived across the street from Becker Park, never got to see it.

-A Crystal couple are leading an effort to raise money for a memorial to be placed in the park to honor the 10-year-old boy, who was murdered by his father six years ago.
+A Crystal couple is leading an effort to raise money for a memorial to be placed in the park to honor the 10-year-old boy, who was murdered by his father six years ago.

-Kolb had just joined the City Council when the murder happened.
-Collins disappeared March 18, 2015, after getting off school bus outside the Crystal apartment he shared with his father.
-Community members held vigils and helped search for Collins, who was found about two weeks later in the Mississippi River, his body bound with duct tape.
+Kolb had just joined the City Council when Barway was murdered.
+He disappeared March 18, 2015, after getting off the school bus outside the Crystal apartment he shared with his father.
+Community members held vigils and searched for Barway, who was found about two weeks later in the Mississippi River, his body bound with duct tape.

 Kolb said he wanted to do something at that time to honor the boy, but it "was too raw to do anything."
 The idea, however, never left his mind.
 The Kolbs, who describe themselves as big park fans, were reinspired after taking a trip to Florida in January and visiting a park filled with bronze statues.